HelenaLC/WTx-TVA/README.md

   should be at `data/ref/raw` and `-/fil`, respectively
 - Gut Cell Atlas reference data should be at `data/gca.rds`
   (it can be retrieved from https://www.gutcellatlas.org/)

+## notes

+- Software  versions used throughout this study are
+  captured in the session information [here](inf.txt)
 - A complete list of package dependencies (as well as
   installation commands) are provided in `code/09-inf.R`
-- Package  versions used throughout this study are
-  captured in the session information [here](inf.txt)

-## notes

-- R version and library have are specified in the `config.yaml` file
-  (e.g., `R: "R_LIBS_USER=/path/to/library /path/to/R/executable"`)
 - `.Rprofile` is used for handling command line arguments
 - `logs/` capture `.Rout` files from `R CMD BATCH` executions
 - intermediate results are written to `outs/` (as *.rds*)